*The original date of this post was April 13, 2020…enjoy.

 Death is an inevitability of life and so….final.
 Nothing can ever go back to the way it was when a loved one passes, and this is what makes it so difficult.

-Every holiday, every anniversary, is changed forever.
+Every holiday, every anniversary, every milestone, is changed forever.

 Hanging on to the good times is all that we can do, to honor and cherish their presence in our lives, and the memories.